This up-and-coming neighborhood is on track to become one of Denver's hottest areas.

 Local Spots · Green · Welcoming · Social · Residential

-Jefferson Park is gaining attention after years of being overshadowed by its bordering neighborhood Lower Highlands (or LoHi for short).
-Locals and tourists alike are flocking to this neighborhood as new eateries, cocktail lounges, and apartments are being built.
+Jefferson Park Denver is gaining attention after years of being overshadowed by its bordering neighborhood Lower Highlands (or LoHi for short).
+Locals and tourists alike are flocking to this neighborhood as new eateries, cocktail lounges, and residential buildings are being built.

 Jefferson Park has gained interest recently for its proximity to downtown Denver and small-town welcoming feel.
-The charm and location of this area attracts renters who want to live near urban conveniences without the associated price tag.
+This area's charm and location attract renters who want to live near urban conveniences without the associated price tag.
 As this area continues to gain even more popularity, Jefferson Park will see a rise in dining, drinking, and shopping options— as well as the cost of living.

 Residents flock to support the local businesses that are sprinkled throughout this neighborhood.
 Sip on craft beer while overlooking Denver’s striking skyline at Briar Common Brewery + Eatery.
 Then, head over to Sarto’s to experience authentic Northern Italian cuisine fresh out of their wood-stone oven.
 Bike or walk through Gates Crescent Park while catching views of the South Platte River.
 Finally, the Downtown Aquarium is a must-visit, with over 500 species of fish and state-of-the-art dining.

 Bring your car!
 You’ll find ample street parking here, as well as parking garages for larger residential buildings.
 As far as price point and proximity to downtown, Jefferson Park is most similar to City Park West.
 While this neighborhood is filled with eating and drinking options, shopping spots are few and far between.
 Expect rent prices to increase as new housing and office space are built in this up-and-coming neighborhood.